Pricing and costing applications

 - The costing is sent to the relevant HoD or nominated delegate for approval.
 The project status will show as PENDING.

 - Once the HoD approves the costing it is automatically sent to Research Services for review.
-It will be considered within the agreed target time of three working days, although in practice many are approved within the same day.
+It will be considered within the agreed target time of three working days.
 The status will show as COSTING APPROVED.

 - The price can be transferred to the application form, which may be paper-based or electronic.
 Please note that there is a further, separate, two-stage approval process for submission of the application.